Leaders Wilderness Advanced First Aid (60hr)

 Timetable 8am to 5pm each day (except Day 1)

-This is a nationally recognised program that trains participants to respond to emergencies in remote settings.
+This program trains participants to respond to emergencies in remote settings.

 The 60-hour curriculum includes standards for urban and extended patient care situations.
 Special topics include but are not limited to: wound management and infection, realigning fractures and dislocations, improvised splinting techniques, patient monitoring and long term management problems, up-to-date information on all environmental emergencies, plus advice on medication therapies.
 Emphasis is placed on prevention and decision-making, not the memorisation of lists.